jeffgillan/pdal_filters.csf/README.md

 ```

 ### Run the container
-You are mounting a local volume (-v) to the container which has the point cloud data.
-It is mounting the present working directory to the `/data` container directory.
+You are mounting a local volume (-v) directory to the container (`/data`).
+This local directory should have all of the point clouds files you want to convert.

 `docker run -v $(pwd):/data jeffgillan/pdal_copc:1.0`

 ### Outputs
+The tool should output .copc.laz files to the working directory where the container was launched